MrAlias/druid/README.md

 Default value: `'/tmp/persistent/tasks'`.

+##### `druid::indexing::middle_manager::task_chat_handler_type`

+Specify service discovery type.

+Certain tasks will use service discovery to announce an HTTP endpoint that events can be posted to.

+Valid values: `'noop'` or `'announce'`.

+Default value: `'noop'`.

 ##### `druid::indexing::middle_manager::task_default_hadoop_coordinates`

-Default Hadoop version to use.
+Array of default Hadoop version to use.

 This is used with HadoopIndexTasks that do not request a particular version.

-Default value: `'org.apache.hadoop:hadoop-client:2.3.0'`.
+Default value: `['org.apache.hadoop:hadoop-client:2.3.0']`.

 ##### `druid::indexing::middle_manager::task_default_row_flush_boundary`